Janjirala-Srikar/tempp/README.md

 - `viewer`: default user role when no role is provided at signup
 - `analyst`: can access dashboard summary endpoints
-- `admin`: can access dashboard endpoints and create/update/delete records
+- `admin`: can access dashboard endpoints and create, update, and delete records

+---

 ## API Routes